thermatk/Lineage4me/README.md

 A script to build LineageOS for Nexus 5X(bullhead) from source.

+## Usage
+Just download build-lineage4me.sh, read and adjust for your needs and execute

 ## Features
 - [Signing](https://wiki.lineageos.org/signing_builds.html), to pass SafetyNet
 - Vendor blobs from [TheMuppets repo](https://github.com/TheMuppets/proprietary_vendor_lge)